mpartipilo/tikatours_src/data/extracted/content/tour/multi-country-tours/southern-africa/south-african-honeymoon/inclusions.en.md

 template: tour_inclusions
 tour_id: 21
 ---
-*   All meet\-and\-greets and transfers described in the itinerary
+*   All meet-and-greets and transfers described in the itinerary
 *   All meals and beverages as described in the itinerary
 *   All activities, excursions, and tours mentioned in the itinerary
 *   Domestic flights